 A strong IT resume summary in 2026 is 3 lines, 50 to 70 words, with 4 elements in order: years plus specialty, target job title, 1 or 2 measurable wins with real numbers, and the top 3 to 4 tools or certifications from the posting.
 Skip "passionate technologist."
 Skip "team player."
 Lead with the stack and the numbers.

-Skip to the 15 worked examples (no signup needed).
+Skip to all 22 copy-paste examples by role (no signup needed).

 You opened the summary field.
 The first line your brain offered was "Highly motivated IT professional with strong analytical skills and a passion for technology."
 You read it back and knew it was a wall of nothing.